The Sun's Supergranulation: Classical fluid theory and phenomenological models

-Following its discovery in the 1950s and further studies in the 1960s, supergranulation was quickly considered to have a convective origin, very much like the solar granulation.
-Since then, many theoretical models relying on the basic phenomenology of thermal convection sketched in Section~\ref{RBlinear} have been devised to explain the apparently discrete-scales regime of the dynamics of the solar surface (namely the scales of granulation and supergranulation, but also that of mesogranulation, discussed in Section~\ref{obsmeso}).
+Following its discovery in the 1950s and further studies in the 1960s, supergranulation was rapidly thought to have a convective origin, very much like the solar granulation.
+Many theoretical models relying on the basic ``convection cell'' phenomenology described in Sect.~\ref{RB} have been devised to explain the apparently discrete-scales regime of the dynamics of the solar surface (namely the scales of granulation and supergranulation, but also that of mesogranulation, see Sect.~\ref{obsmeso}).
+We will discuss a few flavours of these laminar convection models, keeping in mind the important caveats of the previous subsection.